A day in the life of...

 What do you enjoy most about your job?

-One of the great things about work as a geoscientist is that it's so varied.
+One of the great things about working as a geoscientist is that it's so varied.
 As an engineering geologist, I spent most of my days in the field all around Ireland.
 Even when I was at the office I was usually outside looking at samples.
 Now as a researcher, my time is split between desk work and lab work and some field work.
 There are jobs fully outdoors, fully indoors, and everything in between!

 Do you have advice for current secondary school students?

+Firstly: Definitely do!
+If you like science and the natural world you won't regret it.
 And secondly: The great outdoors doesn't usually come to you - so a pair of boots and a driving licence can really come in handy!

 Favourite subject(s) in school: